Cloudmile Launches Information Security Management Solution Responding To The Growing Risks Of Cloud And AI Applications

+data-text="CloudMile Launches Information Security Management Solution Responding to the Growing Risks of Cloud and AI Applications" data-link=" Launches Information Security Management Solution Responding to the Growing Risks of Cloud and AI Applications" class="whatsapp">Shar Streamlining hybrid multi-cloud risk management to help corporates safeguard against data breaches

-(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 13 March 2024 – Effectively managing information security risks has become the foremost challenge for businesses in light of the growing popularity of digital transformation.
-CloudMile, a leading artificial intelligence and cloud service provider in Asia, announces the launch of its "Information Security Management Solution" tailored for corporate clients, dedicating to addressing risks associated with hybrid multi-cloud environments and AI applications.
+HONG KONG SAR - Media OutReach Newswire - 13 March 2024 Effectively managing information security risks has become the foremost challenge for businesses in light of the growing popularity of digital transformation.
+CloudMile, a leading artificial intelligence and cloud service provider in Asia, announces the launch of its 'Information Security Management Solution' tailored for corporate clients, dedicating to addressing risks associated with hybrid multi-cloud environments and AI applications.
 Leveraging the robust data ecosystems of major public clouds and real-time technical support from the CloudMile team, the solution aims to help enterprises defend against cyber security threats.

 As various cloud-native solutions continue to advance in sophistication, many enterprises are gradually migrating their traditional data centres to the cloud to reduce hardware procurement and maintenance costs while increasing the scalability and flexibility of their organisations.
 However, in hybrid cloud environments, businesses are confronted with risk management challenges during the integration of cloud and on-premises systems, including a lack of clarity on the differences between cloud and on-premises information security products and a lack of knowledge among internal staff in utilising and implementing cloud security products, etc. In case of user error or misconfiguration in the cloud, the resulted data leaks can lead to significant losses for businesses.